abeni-al7/linux-fs-clone/README.md

 *   **Hierarchical Directory Structure:** Supports creating directories within other directories (nested directories).
 *   **File Creation with Content:** The `touch` command allows interactive input of multi-line content for new files.
 *   **Directory and File Operations:**
     *   `touch <path>`: Creates a new file at the specified path.
 Prompts for content interactively.
+If path is not absolute, it's relative to the current working directory.
     *   `mkdir <path>`: Creates a new directory at the specified path.
+If path is not absolute, it's relative to the current working directory.
     *   `ls [path]`: Lists the contents (files and directories) of the specified path.
-Defaults to the root directory (`/`) if no path is provided.
+Defaults to the current working directory if no path is provided.
     *   `tree [path]`: Displays a tree-like structure of files and directories starting from the specified path.
-Defaults to the root directory (`/`) if no path is provided.
+Defaults to the current working directory if no path is provided.
     *   `read <path>`: Displays the content of the specified file.
+If path is not absolute, it's relative to the current working directory.
     *   `detail <path>`: Shows detailed inode information for the specified file or directory, including type, size, creation/modification times, and data block locations.
+If path is not absolute, it's relative to the current working directory.
+    *   `cd <path>`: Changes the current working directory to the specified path.
+Supports relative (`.`, `..`) and absolute paths.
+    *   `pwd`: Prints the current working directory path.
+    *   `rm <path>`: Removes the specified file.
+If path is not absolute, it's relative to the current working directory.
+    *   `rmdir <path>`: Removes the specified directory and its contents recursively.
+If path is not absolute, it's relative to the current working directory.
+*   **Current Working Directory:** The shell maintains a current working directory, and commands operate relative to this directory unless an absolute path is given.
 *   **In-Memory Simulation:** The entire filesystem (superblock, inodes, data blocks, directory structures) is simulated in memory and is lost when the program exits.
 *   **Basic Filesystem Primitives:**
     *   Superblock: Manages overall filesystem metadata.